VirtoCommerce/vc-docs/storefront/user-guide/docs/shopping/checkout-process.md

 1. Specify shipping details:
     * Select a shipping address from the list or add a new one.

+        !!! note
+            If **Shipping address policy** is enabled, you will see a prefilled shipping address on the Shipping page.

     * Select a delivery method from the dropdown list: Ground or Air.
 The shipping cost appears in the order summary.
     * Enter your comments, if any.